11 tips to boost your well-being on World Mental Health Day

 Experts say the stigma remains the largest barrier to effective suicide prevention.

-“The main stigma is that it’s your fault if you’re struggling,” Dr. Kousoulis said.
+“The main stigma is that it’s your fault if you’re struggling,” Kousoulis said.

 Experts say it’s important for parents to listen to their kids from an early age.

+According to the CDC, suicide was the second leading cause of death in 2020 among the 10-14 and 25-34 age groups.

-“There is something about our society that demonizes negative emotions, you don’t want sadness, we don’t want anger, we don’t want stress but these are valuable signs that something is going on,” Dr. Kousoulis said.
+“There is something about our society that demonizes negative emotions.
+You don’t want sadness, we don’t want anger, we don’t want stress, but these are valuable signs that something is going on,” Kousoulis said.